 For more information contact the Genetic Services in your area and make an appointment with a genetic counsellor.
 All discussions with a genetic counsellor are confidential.

 Useful Resources

 - Genetic Services of WA (Department of Health)

-- Preimplantation Genetic Diagnosis in WA
+- Assisted Reproductive Treatment (Varta)

-- Genetic Factsheets (NSW Health)
+- Reproductive Technology Council

 Many thanks to Genetic Services WA for their input into this factsheet.